 SEE ALSO: Vivo Mobiles Price in Nepal

-The battery on the phone is extremely huge even for a phone this size and it should last you a full day of heavy use with no complaints.
+The one thing that I would like to applaud Vivo for is the battery on the phone.
+It is extremely huge even for a phone this size and it should last you a full day of heavy use with no complaints.
 If the battery is your top priority when buying a phone, Vivo Y95 may be well suited for you.